carlwood/blm-resources/posts/education.md

 We recently watched *Explained: The Racial Wealth Gap* on Netlfix and found it extremely eye-opening (and shocking that we had never previously heard about redlining, for instance).
 Although it focuses on American history and economics, it gives an insight into the devastating effects of years of racist policy.
 It's [available in full on YouTube](https://www.youtube.com/watch?v=Mqrhn8khGLM) if you don't have Netflix.

 ## Self-study
 We recently joined Rachel Cargle's donation based learning platform on Patreon: [The Great Unlearn](https://www.patreon.com/thegreatunlearn).
 Each month she publishes a curated syllabus of things to read, watch and listen to at your own pace, plus exercises to work through, and live sessions you can join.
-We've found it a good way to provide some structure to our self-study, while also supporting a black creator's work directly.
+We've found it a good way to provide some structure to our self-study, while also supporting a Black creator's work directly.

 ## Educating others
 Part of the work of becoming antiracist is to challenge racism wherever you see it, and this includes having uncomfortable conversations with people you know and love.
 Here are a few resources we've come across to help prepare for these conversations: